named-data/NLSR/docs/INSTALL.rst

 Prerequisites
 -------------

-- `NFD <https://named-data.net/doc/NFD/>`_ and its dependencies
+- `NFD <https://github.com/named-data/NFD>`__ and its dependencies.

-  Refer to `Getting started with NFD <https://named-data.net/doc/NFD/current/INSTALL.html>`_ for detailed installation and running instruction.
+  Check out the `documentation <https://docs.named-data.net/NFD/current/INSTALL.html>`__ for detailed installation and running instructions.

-- PSync library
+- PSync library [optional but recommended, enabled by default]

   Download the PSync library and build it according to the instructions available at https://github.com/named-data/PSync#build

-- [Optional] ChronoSync library
+- ChronoSync library [optional]

   For testing purposes, NLSR can be optionally built with Chronosync support.
 Download the ChronoSync library and build it according to the instructions available at https://github.com/named-data/ChronoSync#build

-- [Optional] SVS library
+- SVS library [optional]

   NLSR can be used with State Vector Sync as the underlying Sync protocol.
 Download the ndn-svs library and build it according to the instructions available at https://github.com/named-data/ndn-svs#installation

+Note that at least one sync library must be enabled.

 Build
 -----